-The Code of Ethics of the National Contract Management Association (NCMA) establishes principles for members of the contract management profession.
-This code requires members of the contract management profession to conduct themselves in a way that brings credit to the profession.
+The Code of Ethics (“the Code” or “Code”) of the National Contract Management Association (“NCMA” or the “Association”) establishes guiding principles for members of the contract management profession.

 Section One: Preamble

-The Code of Ethics establishes principles for members of the contract management profession.
-This code is intended to create public trust and confidence in the integrity of the contract management process.
-All members of NCMA shall abide by the letter and spirit of this code.
+This Code is intended to create public trust and confidence in the integrity of the contract management process.
+These guiding principles are the foundation for conduct of NCMA members as an association who represent the contract management profession.
+All members of NCMA will abide by the letter and spirit of this Code.

-Members accept responsibility for their own conduct and performance.
+Members accept responsibility for their own conduct and hold each other accountable.

 Compliance with laws:

-Members conduct themselves in a manner to establish and maintain trust and confidence in the integrity of the contract management process.
+Members conduct themselves in a manner to establish and maintain trust and confidence in the integrity of the contract management profession and processes.

 Report a Concern